 Before you get any creative ideas, you can’t just pull out your red Christmas lights and stand in from of them hoping for a miracle.
 Red light therapy at home must use medical-grade LED lights with a concentrated wavelength.
 More specifically two wavelengths of red light in particular—660 nanometers and 850 nanometers.
 These specifications deliver the best biological response.

-The former, 660 nanometers, is more quickly absorbed by the skin, making it the go-to for dermatologist and cosmetic treatments, while 850 nanometer wavelengths penetrate deeper into your body to help with muscle recovery, joint pain, and full body health.
+The former, 660 nanometers, is more quickly absorbed by the skin, making it the go-to for dermatologist and cosmetic treatments, while 850-nanometer wavelengths penetrate deeper into your body to help with muscle recovery, joint pain, and full-body health.

 Red light therapy is not UV rays, is not a laser or intense pulse light, and is completely non-invasive.
 As of today (2019) there are no known side effects of red light treatment.
 But I might mention that overuse can be a little tiring on the body if you haven’t built up to using it regularly.

 As evidence for red light therapy benefits grows, so does the accessibility of the therapy itself.
 You can find red light therapy options at the dermatologist, spa, or maybe a fancy gym, but you can also enjoy red light therapy at home.
-At-home options for red light therapy include masks, hand-held devices, bulbs and full red light beds.
+At-home options for red light therapy include masks, hand-held devices, bulbs, and full red light beds.

 You can buy a variety of DIY devices, but it’s important to be sure that it specifies a clear output intensity.

-Red Light vs. Infrared Light: Most products are marketed as either Red Light device or Infrared Light device.
+Red Light vs. Infrared Light: Most products are marketed as either a Red Light device or an Infrared Light device.
 This is not just a difference in wording, but a complete difference in application, so it’s important to know the difference: